vmrasa/MetroNext/README.md

-# MetroNext
+# Overview
-An exercise in how to use [MetroTransit's API](http://svc.metrotransit.org/).
+This project is an exercise in how to use [MetroTransit's API](http://svc.metrotransit.org/).

 The goal here is to create a program that will take a BUS ROUTE, BUS STOP, and DIRECTION as its inputs, and returns how long until the next bus arrives.
 Because all the inputs are strings, separation by quotation marks are necessary